jmiemirza/MMFM-Challenge/README.md

 - For Phase 2, please submit a 1-2 page report and submit the `github repository` link, and model weights link via [CMT]((https://cmt3.research.microsoft.com/MMFM2024)).
   - The report should contain results for both pages and on overview of the methodology.
     - The challenge winners will not be evaluated on the quality of the writing.
-- The organizing committee reserves the right to verify the results and the code.
-- The winners of the competition will be required to open source their code under MIT or more permissive licence.
-- Important: To be eligible for the prize money, the participants are required to register, and participate in both phases of the challenge.

-### Challenge Phases
-- The challenge will be running in two phases:
-  - Phase 1: The participants will submit their results on the test sets which is already present in `data/pre_processed` for all datasets.
-  - Phase 2: An alien test set will be released after the phase 1 deadline.
-The participants will be required to submit their results on the alien test set.
-Again, with the code and the model weights (which should be same as phase 1).
-    - The alien test set will be of a similar domain to the current `test data`.
-  - The model submitted for Phase 2 shall reproduce the results of Phase 1.
-This is stipulated in order to discourage people from overfitting on the test set.
-An immediate *disqualification* will be in place if the results of Phase 2 are not reproducible from the model submitted in Phase 1.
-  - There is a 40% weightage for Phase 1 and 60% weightage for Phase 2.
-  - Only participants that submitted results for Phase 1 before its deadline will receive access to Phase 2 evaluation data, and only participants that submitted Phase 2 results will be eligible for the competition.
-  - Phase 2 is intended only for evaluating a model finalized in Phase 1, no model modification is allowed for Phase 2 (it should exactly reproduce Phase 1 evaluation).

 ### Metric
   The evaluation metric agreed upon by the organizers is: